mateusbatista4/loja_virtual/README.md

 # Mateus's E-commerce

-In this version, im using Fluter Framework to build my E-commerce Mobile Application Fontend.
+In this version, I'm using Fluter Framework to build my E-commerce Mobile.
 The backend is running in Firebase (Firestore and Firebase-Authentication).

-In the future, i'll gonna build a Web frontend version, probably using Angular or Vue.JS Framework.
+In the future, I'll gonna build a Web frontend version, probably using Angular or Vue.JS Framework.